paulsinclair51/briteTest/docs/Contributor_Guide.md

 - The **Document** column records the document's version with the format `M.u` (Major, update).
-- The **Runner** column records the Runner API version current at the time this document version was released and is defined by its `RA_VERSION` macro.
+- The **Runner** column records the Runner API version current when this document was released and is defined by its `RA_VERSION` macro.
-- The **Test** column records the Test API version current at the time this document version was released and is defined by its `TA_TEST_VERSION` macro.
+- The **Test** column records the Test API version current when this document was released and is defined by its `TA_TEST_VERSION` macro.
-- Both Runner and Test use the version format `"M.m.p"` (Major, minor, patch).
+- Both the Runner and Test API use the version format `"M.m.p"` (Major, minor, patch).
 - `M` is the same for the Document, Runner, and Test versions.